TilBlechschmidt/ucd-COMP41720/README.md

 ## Service degradation

 When a quoting service is registered but does not reply or is "gone", the broker service will print an error and fall back to just returning the quotes that are available.
+Do note however, that the default per-service timeout [is set to 60 seconds](https://cxf.apache.org/docs/client-http-transport-including-ssl-support.html#ClientHTTPTransport(includingSSLsupport)-Theclientelement) and thus depending on the number of unresponsive services it may take a while for the response to come through in a degraded setup.